kyleddm/RPi-Sense-Dataset/README.md

 # RPi-Sense-Dataset
-This dataset is a sensor dataset containing sensor information from Raspberry-Pi Sense Hats.
+This dataset is a sensor dataset containing sensor information over 3 months from 10 Raspberry-Pi Sense Hats.
+The data is saved in multiple formats.
+The raw format is a list of json-like strings sent through the MQTT protocol.
+There are also labaled and unlabeled pandas dataframe objects saved as pkl files.
+Contained in this repository are python scripts for the RPi Senhsor, the UI that saves the data from the sensors, and post processing scripts as well.
+As of this version, the post-processing files are a WORK IN PROGRESS.
+KYLE2022JUL26